-Single Cabins have most of the features of the Twin Cabin including a wash basin.
-The showers and toilet are however, located at the end of each carriage.
-Complimentary welcome kits, toiletries bags and bath towels are located in all Gold Service cabins.
+Single Cabins (share bathroom) enjoy similar features to the Twin Cabins including a wash basin however toilets and showers are situated at the end of the carriages.
+Complimentary welcome kits, bath towels and toiletries bags are provided to all Gold Service cabins.

 Day 1: Setting off from Perth, your train climbs through the scenic Avon Valley and into Western Australia's expansive wheat belt, before arriving late evening at your first stop in the city of Kalgoorlie.